a.

 and back of the saddle tree bars, and the amount of rock in the

 bars can make a big difference.
+And angles change once the horse moves.

 b.